Ayeshaq04/ayeshaq04/README.md

 - 😄 Pronouns: **She/Her**

-- 🏆 2024 Goals: Contribute more to open source projects.
+- 🏆 2024 Goals: Contribute more to open-source projects.

-- 📝 I regularly write articles on: [https://medium.com/@ayeshaquazi04](https://medium.com/@ayeshaquazi04)
+- 📝 I regularly write articles on: https://medium.com/@ayeshaquazi04

 - 💬 Ask me about **Frontend**

 - 📫 How to reach me **aayeshaquazi04@gmail.com**

-- ⚡ **Would love to connect with like minded people.**
+- ⚡ **Would love to connect with like-minded people.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">